jedori0228/DDAS2026_NuSyst/Tutorial_Part1/README.md

 # Developing a systematics with NuSystematics

-## Reweighting to a model with different axial form factor
+## Reweighting to a model with different CCQE axial form factor

-Let's assume we have an alternative axial form factor model that predicts different cross section as a function Q2:
+Let's assume we have an alternative charged-current (CC) quasi-elastic (QE) axial form factor model that predicts different cross section as a function Q2:

 ![image](RWExample_Ratio.png)